Ghisha Koenig: Sculpture 1968-1986

 Koenig – daughter of Leo Koenig – was born very near to the Serpentine Gallery, in Kensington, and studied under Henry Moore at Chelsea in the late 1940s.

-Intimate in scale and dark in colour, Koenig’s reliefs often interpret the work place as a hub of human activity, especially factories.
-Many of the manufacturing processes she depicted were evidently laborious – the sculptures emphasised the mechanised environment of factory life but it was the human aspect of work which most arrested Koenig’s attention.
+Intimate in scale and dark in colour, Koenig’s reliefs often interpret the workplace as a hub of human activity, especially factories.
+Many of the manufacturing processes she depicted were evidently laborious – the sculptures emphasised the mechanised environment of factory life – but it was the human aspect of work that most arrested Koenig’s attention.

 An exhibition of Koenig’s drawings was held concurrently at the Boundary Gallery in North London.